brian-su/homebridge-sonos-so-simple/README.md

 npm install homebridge-sonos-so-simple -g
 ```

 Once installed update the config, again using the config ui or using the example config above.
-Remember to remove the comment (//Options here are bulb/fan/none)

 ## Volume Control Endpoints